EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-03.md

 - ✅ FastAPI CRUD skeleton with DI, settings, trace propagation, and tests.
 - Add before next week: `PUT /movies/{id}`, pagination parameters (`skip`, `limit` defaults from `Settings`), error normalization matching Session 02 spec, and README updates.
 - Remind students to log AI usage, keep `.env.example` updated, and push often.
+- Point everyone to the full brief in [docs/exercises.md](../exercises.md#ex1--backend-foundations) to double-check rubric expectations.

 ## Troubleshooting
 - **ImportError for `BaseSettings`:** verify `pydantic-settings==2.*` is installed; rerun `uv add` if needed.
 - **State bleeding between tests:** temporarily call cleanup methods in tests; Session 07 introduces fixtures for isolation.
 - **OpenAPI docs not reloading:** ensure `uvicorn` is running with `--reload` and refresh the browser.

+### Common pitfalls
+- **Global state leaks** – avoid mutating module-level dictionaries in tests; create fixtures to reset state.
+- **Trace-ID missing in responses** – middleware must run before routes; double-check it’s added near app definition.
+- **Validation errors hard to read** – use `response.json()` in tests to assert `detail` values explicitly.

+## Student Success Criteria

+By the end of Session 03, every student should be able to:

+- [ ] Configure FastAPI with dependency-injected settings and repositories.
+- [ ] Expose CRUD endpoints that propagate `X-Trace-Id` headers.
+- [ ] Run pytest suites covering happy paths and 404/422 error paths.

+**If any box remains unchecked, schedule a mentor session before Session 04.**

 ## AI Prompt Seeds
 - “Generate FastAPI endpoints that use dependency injection for settings and in-memory repositories.”